 MidAmerican Energy Company's (MEC) WSEC includes four coal-fired units.
 LES maintains an ownership interest of 12.66%, or 104 MW of WSEC #4.
 The 811-MW, coal-fired plant was completed in 2007.
-In order to minimize unit outage risk, LES executed a power purchase and sales agreement with MEC to "swap" capacity and energy from LES' WSEC #4 ownership with capacity and energy from WSEC #3.
-Under this agreement, LES schedules 50 MW of capacity and energy from WSEC #3 and 53 MW of capacity and energy from WSEC #4.
+To minimize unit outage risk, LES executed a power purchase and sales agreement with MEC to "swap" capacity and energy from LES' WSEC #4 ownership with capacity and energy from WSEC #3.
+Under this agreement, LES schedules 50 MW of capacity and energy from WSEC #3 and 53 MW from WSEC #4.
 This 20-year agreement can be extended through mutual agreement of the parties.
 LES is responsible for the operation and maintenance expenses and maintains a fuel inventory at the plant site.
 LES issued debt in conjunction with the construction of WSEC #4 and has capitalized these costs plus interest.
-Costs, net of accumulated depreciation, associated with WSEC #4 of \$107,749,000, were reflected in utility plant on the Balance Sheet on December 31, 2023.
+Costs, net of accumulated depreciation, associated with WSEC #4 of \$103,767,000, were reflected in utility plant on the Statement of Net Position on December 31, 2024.